Episode #820

 The tour continued as Jeff dove into Waimea Canyon (the Grand canyon of the Pacific).
 We were engulfed by the canyon’s 10 mile length and 3000 mile depth.

 As the tour rounded onto the north shore we saw glimpses of the treacherous Kalalau Trail with its steep climbs and sheer drops.
 We were glad we did not attempt it the previous day.
-There were hidden beaches, dramatic mountains and many waterfalls.
+There were hidden beaches, dramatic mountains and numerous waterfalls.

 The helicopter turned inland and soon we were doing a hovering 360 inside the Mt.
 Wai’ale’ale Crater, one of the original volcanos which built the Hawaiian archipelago.